5tnvan/vtastic/_pages/about-v.md

 ~V also likes gifts.

-~V will reward you with her time,
+Play by the rules and you shall be rewarded with her affection.

-~V doesn't not appriciate begging or aggressive behaviour.